NicholasSMarshall/SeniorCapstoneGroup15/README.md

 │   ├── style.css
 │   └── script.js
 │
+├── Capstone Documentation - CapstoneDocumentation
+│   ├── Group Information Stage 1-3.pdf # 3 pdfs for the group information
+│   ├── Stage 1-3_AI-Attendance.docx    # 3 docs for the reports
+│   └── Stage 1-3_AI-Attendance.pptx    # 3 presentations
+│
-├── Localhost Demo Files          # Link to the google drive of the files ├── README.md                     # This file
-├── Records.sql                   # SQLite setup script
+├── Localhost Demo Files                # Link to the google drive of the files ├── README.md                           # This file ├── Records.sql                         # SQLite setup script
 └── Website Link for Demo               # Normal Link to the website
 ```

 ---